Avian flu found at western Quebec commercial poultry farm | CBC News

 'Extremely worried'

-The poultry farm in the town roughly 80 kilometres northeast of downtown Ottawa is one of only one of four premises in Quebec currently hit with the flu.
+The poultry farm in the town roughly 80 kilometres northeast of downtown Ottawa is one of only four premises in Quebec currently hit with the flu.

-There are no infected premises in Ontario right now, according to the agency.
+Most of the other 57 outbreaks are in British Colombia.
+There are no infected premises in Ontario.

 Saint-André-Avellin falls within the regional municipality of Papineau, where Benoit Lauzon is the warden.